Risk disclosure: Trading involves substantial risk of loss. Full disclaimer →

 Frequently asked questions

-- Guard rules introduce structural friction between the moment of emotional pressure and the next order: a mandatory countdown pause, a required typed acknowledgment, or an entry block at the PSI threshold.
+Guard rules introduce structural friction between the moment of emotional pressure and the next order: a required typed acknowledgment (with an optional countdown), an entry block at the PSI threshold, or — at the highest level — a broker disconnect.
 The trader cannot rationalize past these in the moment because they are enforced by the software.

-- Guard rules can be password-locked to prevent override.
-Most traders who use a password lock choose one they will not remember under pressure — the lock is most effective when the in-session you cannot easily defeat it.
+Guard rules can be password-locked to prevent override.
+Most traders who use a password lock choose one they will not remember under pressure — the lock is most effective when you cannot easily defeat it in the moment.

 About Meridian Guard